 If you had a bucket of mud (representing negative emotions and behaviors), but you wanted a bucket of clean fresh water (representing positive emotions and behaviors), you could put the bucket of mud under a tap and run fresh clean water (representing subliminal affirmations) into the bucket.
 But it would take a long time, and you would still have a bucket of muddy water.
 That is an analogy of how most subliminal affirmation downloads currently available on the Internet work, or perhaps do not work.
 Peter Zapfella uses his one-on-one therapies to ‘throw out’ or delete the mud (representing negative emotions and behaviors) and then you can choose to use the ‘Welcome’ Subliminal Affirmations to quickly and efficiently refill the bucket with fresh clean water (representing positive emotions and behaviors).
 No mud!

-These subliminal affirmations are simply ‘veiled’ from the conscious mind within masking music and environmental sounds to foil conscious analytical thinking, which could otherwise ‘filter out’ messages.
+The Welcome Dreams Remembered subliminal affirmations are simply ‘veiled’ from the conscious mind within masking music and environmental sounds to foil conscious analytical thinking, which could otherwise ‘filter out’ messages.

 Subliminal Affirmation Text: